PraveenRDev/angular-sr-interview-task/README.md

 # Notes

-- Available time: 1 hours.
+- Available time: 1 hour 15 minutes.
 - Docs usage limited to Official Angular Docs, MDN, API docs.
 CANNOT use StackOverflow/ChatGPT/etc.
 - To clone the repository to local (If prefererence is to work on local) `git clone https://github.com/PraveenRDev/angular-sr-interview-task.git`